kingandmcgaw/kingandmcgaw.github.io/README.md

-# The Easyart Developers Blog
+# The kingandmcgaw Developers Blog

 ## Set-up